Protest and Religion: An Overview

 Wuthnow, R., & Evans, J. H. (Eds.).
 (2002).
-The quiet hand of God: Faith-Based activism and the public role of mainline Protestantism.
+The quiet hand of God: Faith-based activism and the public role of mainline Protestantism.
 Berkeley: University of California Press.Find this resource:

 (1.)
 It is important to note that there are overlaps across the two sections.
-The purpose of the organization is not to identify mutually exclusive divisions, but rather to provide overview of the scholarship under specific questions.
+The purpose of the organization is not to identify mutually exclusive divisions, but rather to provide an overview of the scholarship under specific questions.

 (2.)
 By the mid-1990s, many scholars were critical of securitization theory.
 Yet, some were worried about abandoning the theory too quickly.
-In his book, Casanova (1994) successfully captures the debate on securitization of mid-1990s.
+In his book, Casanova (1994) successfully captures the debate on securitization of the mid-1990s.